Kimberly Bland, Ph.D.

 Jennifer Pawlosky joined the Stowers Institute for Medical Research in 2021 as Vice President of Communications and became Chief of Staff for the Office of the Executive Director in 2022.
 With 30 years of experience in communications, public relations and marketing, Pawlosky has focused on science communications for the past 17 years.
 Prior to joining the Institute, Pawlosky was Executive Director of Communications at the Allen Institute in Seattle, Washington, where she oversaw internal and external communications strategy.
 Prior to her time at the Allen Institute, Pawlosky was responsible for development communications and marketing at Fred Hutchinson Cancer Research Center.
 She has also led communications and marketing efforts for Arthur Andersen and the National Trust for Historic Preservation.

-Pawlosky received a B.A. degree in english literature and economics from the University of Virginia in Charlottesville.
-She currently serves on the Board of Directors for the Association for Independent Research Institutes and was co-chair of the annual meeting program for three years.
+Pawlosky received a B.A. degree in both English Literature and Economics from the University of Virginia in Charlottesville.
+A former board member for the Association for Independent Research Institutes, she currently serves on the government affairs committee and strategic communications committee for the organization.

 Chief Executive Officer, Tico Productions LLC & Tico Sports